Konloch/bytecode-viewer/README.md

 Bytecode Viewer - a lightweight user friendly Java Bytecode Viewer.

 #### New Features
+* Updated nearly all dependencies (incl. decompilers like CFR, JD-GUI etc.)
 * Updated ASM library to version 9.1
 * Added support to Java files compiled using JDK > 13
 * Migrated to Maven